 We'll see the buildings that are left, and the construction under way, including the world's tallest modular tower, touted as a breakthrough but taking a year longer than planned, to open in the fourth quarter of 2015.
 We'll also see the new businesses that are trying to take advantage of the arena, as well as sites that likely will have new operators in the near future.
 We'll continue to the rest of the project site, including the parking lot, the under-construction railyard, and the adjacent historic district.

 Proponents tout "jobs, housing, and hoops," including a restoration of Brooklyn to the major league status it lost when the baseball Dodgers left for Los Angeles in 1957.
 They also point to the need to develop over the MTA's Vanderbilt Yard, a functioning railyard but a gap between gentrifying Prospect Heights and Fort Greene.

 The project would be very dense, involving 6430 apartments.
 Among them would be 2250 subsidized rentals, part of a negotiation with the housing advocacy group ACORN, which has generated significant political support for the project.
-But there's little chance that the project benefits would be delivered within a decade, the official timetable, or even in the configuration promised.

 Meeting place TBD.